 This course is for student with special interest, high motivation and aptitude in social studies.
-The content of these courses will parallel the regular course content, but students will be required to submit a research paper, and submit a minimum of one written book report and to complete homework assignments, test and examinations containing essay question that focus on critical thinking.
+The content of these courses will parallel the regular course content, but students will be required to submit essays, complete homework assignments, test and examinations containing essay question that focus on critical thinking.